serpapi/vessel-screenshot-archiver/README.md

-# Screenshot archiver (Vessel 0.3 + Chrome example)
+# Website screenshot archiver

-Companion example for the blog post "Vessel 0.3: Ruby finally gets its Scrapy", showing the Ferrum (real Chrome) driver.
-See `../vessel-ruby-crawling/` for the plain-HTTP Mechanize example.

-Crawls a site scoped to the start URL's host and path prefix, renders every page in headless Chrome, and saves a full-page screenshot per page plus an `index.html` contact sheet.
+Companion example for the blog post "Vessel 0.3: Ruby finally gets its Scrapy", showing the Ferrum driver running real Chrome.
+It crawls a site with [Vessel](https://github.com/rubycdp/vessel), renders every page in headless Chrome, and saves a full-page screenshot per page plus an `index.html` contact sheet.
 Useful as a visual archive before a redesign, for eyeballing a whole site at once, or for visual regression checks.